HTTP-RPC/Kilo/README.md

     SELECT * FROM some_table
     WHERE column_a = :a OR column_b = :b OR column_c = COALESCE(:c, 4.0)

 The `parse()` method is used to create a `Parameters` instance from a SQL statement.
-It takes a `java.io.Reader` containing the SQL text as an argument:
+It takes a `java.io.Reader` containing the SQL text as an argument; for example:

     Parameters parameters = Parameters.parse(new StringReader(sql));

-The `getSQL()` method of the `Parameters` class returns the parsed SQL in standard JDBC syntax; for example:
+The `getSQL()` method of the `Parameters` class returns the parsed SQL in standard JDBC syntax:

     SELECT * FROM some_table
     WHERE column_a = ?
 OR column_b = ?
 OR column_c = COALESCE(?, 4.0)